 $60 for Halloween and Christmas contest

 Irene Wilson, who is organizing the upcoming Halloween contest asked the board for $60 for both Halloween and Christmas home decorating contests.
-Julie motioned to spend $60 on awards for contest winners for the Halloween and Christmas contests

-Debbie seconded the motion passed unanimously
+Julie motioned to spend $60 on awards for contest winners for the Halloween and Christmas contests.
+Debbie seconded the motion passed unanimously.

 $52 for ribbons to decorate lamp posts at Christmas

 Board asked whether they would like to contribute toward this fund.
-Many agreed to personally pledge money toward the ribbons rather than take funds from HPNA
+Many agreed to personally pledge money toward the ribbons rather than take funds from HPNA.

 “Welcome to Hollywood Park”